Shaqayeq-taheri/Shaqayeq-taheri/README.md

 </h3>
 <p>
-  I'm Shaqayeq Taheri, lives in Germany, Web Developer with a background in computer engineering, enthusiastic about learning programming languages and frameworks to build dynamic and engaging web pages.
+  I'm Shaqayeq Taheri, live in Germany, Web Developer with a background in computer engineering, enthusiastic about learning programming languages and frameworks to build dynamic and engaging web pages.
 </p>

 <h3>